PdxCodeGuild/advjs-curriculum/README.md

 # Node & React Full Stack Bootcamp

-**Note to future instructors**: this is [Evan Hackett](https://github.com/evanhackett)'s version of the course, which is fairly different from previous versions.
-If you are going to teach this course, you should also take a look at [Zack Kollar's version of the course](https://github.com/PdxCodeGuild/AdvancedJavascriptCourse).

 ## Course Overview

 For the official description, as well as official prerequisites, see [official-course-description.md](./official-course-description.md).